benny-china/Introducing_go_exercise/Chapter1/exercise.md

 For example:
 import "os"
 os.Exit()
-6. Modify the program we wrote so that instead of printing "Hello, World" it prints "Hello,my name is" followed by your name.
+5. Modify the program we wrote so that instead of printing "Hello, World" it prints "Hello,my name is" followed by your name.
+The following is the answer.
+package main
+import "fmt"
+func main() {
+  fmt.Println("Hello,my name is benny.")
+}